 In the end, if you want a bright and vibrant picture, with no upkeep costs involved, you’ll want to go with TV.

 Contrast is determined by a combination of black levels and brightness.
-And while a projector’s brightness capabilities can be guessed at by looking at its Lumen rating, black levels are determined entirely by how dark you can get your projector room.
+While a projector’s brightness capabilities can be guessed at by looking at its lumen rating, black levels are determined mostly by how dark you can get your projector room.
 Certainly, a bunch of ambient light can wash a TV out too, but TVs can do battle with ambient light and heighten perceived contrast, whereas most projectors don’t stand a chance.

-Premium 4K TVs, with their wide color gamut and high dynamic range (there’s that brightness thing again!), are expensive.
-4K projectors, though?
+Premium 4K TVs, with their wide color gamut and high-dynamic range (there’s that brightness thing again!), are expensive.
+But high-performance 4K HDR projectors?
 Astronomical.
-You’re better off paying for a good 4K TV and supplementing with a sound system — or an Ultra HD Blu-ray player — than you are buying a 4K HDR projector.
+You’re better off paying for a good 4K HDR TV and supplementing with a sound system — or an Ultra HD Blu-ray player — than you are buying a 4K HDR projector.
 While there are some decent 4K HDR projectors available for about $1500 – $2000, they can’t touch the performance of a comparably priced TV.
 When it comes to resolution per dollar, TVs win in a landslide.

 You don’t have to spend an arm and a leg to get decent color from a projector.
 Depending on the projector type (DLP, 3-chip LCD, or LCOS) you can obtain great color at a nice price.
 On the other hand, TVs require more effort and better processing to produce the best color, thereby driving up the price.
-However, the best 4K TVs can produce a wider color gamut than most consumer projectors can at this point, so there’s more potential there.
+The best 4K TVs, however, can produce a wider color gamut than most consumer projectors can at this point, so there’s more potential there.
 This is especially true of TVs armed with high-dynamic range, or HDR (though HDR-supported projectors are becoming more common, too).
 To get the full rundown on the feature and how it enhances the picture quality of your TV or projector, check out our HDR guide.